 The Employee Provident Fund is maintained and looked at by the EPFO (Employee Provident Fund Organization).
-Any organisation whose employee strength is above 20, required to register with the EPFO.
+Any organization whose employee strength is above 20, is required to register with the EPFO.
 However, the exemption in this category is provided to the organisation with less than 20 employees.
 Such organisations are not required to maintain EPF account.

 How does the EPF work for an employer and the employee?

 You are overjoyed when your employer adds 12% of your basic salary in your EPF account.
 Let’s see how exactly it works.

 The employee and the employer both contribute 12% of the basic salary into the EPF account.
 The only difference is that employee’s 12% of the contribution goes into the EPF account whereas the 8.33% from the employer side is diverted into the Employees’ Pension Scheme (EPS) and the remaining 3.67% is diverted into the EPF account.